Midian (album)

 Midian is the fourth studio album by English extreme metal band Cradle of Filth.
-It was released on 30 October 2000, through Music for Nations.
+It was released on 30 October 2000 through Music for Nations.
 The album marks the return of guitarist Paul Allender to the band, as well as the introduction of drummer Adrian Erlandsson (At the Gates, The Haunted) and keyboard player Martin Powell (My Dying Bride, Anathema).
 It also features Doug Bradley (Hellraiser, Hellbound) as the narrator for various songs.

 Thematic inspiration

 Midian is inspired by English author Clive Barker's novel Cabal and his subsequent film version Nightbreed.
 Dani Filth explained to the magazine Empire in September 2012:

 We loved Cabal, The Damnation Game and The Books of Blood, and we liked that everything had "Clive Barker presents..." on it before people even knew who he was.
 That gave it an air of mystery: you should know who this is, but you don't.
 Midian kind of is and isn't a concept album: as a title, it just made perfect sense.
 The central song, "Tortured Soul Asylum", is about Midian, and the characters in the rest [of the album] made up a sort of collective from this mythical place where the monsters live.

 Doug Bradley, who played the role of Lylesberg in Nightbreed (but is better known as Pinhead from Barker's Hellraiser and its sequels), provides narration on some tracks.

 In the Bible, the "Midianites" are an Arab tribe descended from Abraham, and Midian itself is where Moses spent his forty-year exile from Egypt.
 The biblical Midianites take their name from Midian, a son of Abraham, and one of his concubines.
 Today, the former territory of Midian is found through small portions of western Saudi Arabia, southern Jordan, southern Israel and the Sinai.
 The people of Midian are also mentioned extensively in the Qur'an, where the name appears in Arabic as Madyan.
 The Midian of Cabal and Nightbreed is a hidden city west of Calgary in Alberta, Canada, offering shelter for monsters away from humanity.

 The song "Cthulhu Dawn" invokes the character from horror writer H. P. Lovecraft's Cthulhu Mythos.

-The opening line of "Lord Abortion" ("Care for a little necrophilia?") is a quote from Terry Gilliam's film Brazil (voiced by Kim Greist in the film, but delivered here by Toni King, frontman Dani Filth's wife).
+The opening line of "Lord Abortion" ("Care for a little necrophilia?") is a quote from Terry Gilliam's film Brazil (voiced by Kim Greist in the film, but delivered here by Toni King, frontman Dani Filth's former wife).